IuliiaKonovalova/school_app/README.md

   ![Logo](documentation/features/footer/footer_logo.png)

-- School information in the middle with the school email, phone number and address:
+- School information in the middle with the school email, phone number, and address:

   ![School Information](documentation/features/footer/footer_school_data.png)

-- Information about the coder in the right side with links to the github and linkedin and email:
+- Information about the coder is on the right side with links to the GitHub and LinkedIn, and email:

   ![Coder Information](documentation/features/footer/footer_creator_data.png)

-For the mobile version of the website, the footer looks as following:
+For the mobile version of the website, the footer looks as follows:

   ![Footer Mobile](documentation/features/footer/footer_mobile.png)